 The polyester rainfly will once again enhance the overall durability of the tent and keep you protected from the wetness in bad weather conditions.
-However, it can double to form vestibules on either side of the tent for your additional storages.
+However, it can double to form vestibules on either side of the tent for your additional storage.
 Many people also use this feature for making food when the rain is taking a turn for the worst.

 If you like to use a waterproof camping cot to keep you elevated off the floor, this tent can be fastened to your camping cot.
 Six loops have been added and they will add to keeping you fully protected on the camping cot and enhancing the experience.
 Unfortunately, your cot cannot really fit inside and this might be a little frustrating for some of the campers.

-At 4.2-pounds, it still remains one of the lighter tents and while people do consider it a decent pop-up tent, this tent can actually work as a backpacking tent as well.
+At 4.2-pounds, it still remains one of the lighter tents and while people do consider it a decent one person pop-up tent, this tent can actually work as a backpacking tent as well.
 Having it used for backpacking will make the carry process that much easier.
 You only need to carry the aluminum support poles on the outside or attach them to your backpack.

 The only design flaw comes when actually using it in conjunction with your camping cot.
 The rainfly might need to be replaced and it does not always make it past the cot, leading to an accumulation of water in the cot itself.
 However, this can easily be rectified by simply using a larger rainfly or adding a cheap tarp to the design.